 There are 130 emblems in the game.
 In order to get all of them, you’ll need to complete each level three times.
-You get an emblem for completing the level the first time, another for beating it with at least 50 rings, and another for completing it within the time limit.
+You get an emblem for completing the level the first time, another for beating it with at least 50 rings, and another for completing it within a time limit.
+Big, however, has the worst A-Rank Emblems that took me nearly four hours to get.
 There are also 12 emblems in the overworld, 10 in minigames, 5 in Chao races, and 7 after each character’s credit sequence.

 For a game that came out in the late 90s, the graphics are quite impressive on modern hardware with upscaled graphics, HD textures, and widescreen resolution.
 Since I am using mods to achieve this, including restoring the better lighting and textures of the original Dreamcast version, I personally think the graphics look amazing.

 The character models also look good, even the new ones for the DX release (not used in my playthrough).
 That being said, the character animation in cutscenes is quite funny.
 The way some of the characters move their mouth is hilarious.

 The music in the Sonic series is one of my top favorites.
 Each character has their own theme, which is not only catchy, but also a quality song.
 The music in the stages is also really good and sticks with you, some stages more than others, but overall a solid soundtrack.

 Sound effects fit the game, as well as the character voices.
 Actually, the voices are quite hilarious at times, but that is the charm of the game!
 “OH NO!” – Knuckles 👊